furiosa-ai/furiosa-ai.github.io/v2024.2.1/en/_sources/whatsnew/index.rst

 2024.2.0 is the second major SDK release for RNGD.
-This release includes a lot of new features and significant improvements, including new model support, 8k context length support in models, Tensor Parallelism support, Pytorch upgrade, Optimum API, and performance improvements.
-You can find more details the below highlights.
+This release includes a lot of new features and significant improvements, including new model support, support for context lengths of up to 8k, support for Tensor Parallelism, support for PyTorch 2.4, Optimum API, and multiple performance improvements.

-Please refer to :ref:`UpgradeGuide` to upgrade the Furiosa software stack.
+Please refer to the :ref:`UpgradeGuide` section for instructions on obtaining this update.

 .. _Release2024_2_0_Highlights:

 🚀 Highlights
 ----------------------
-* New Model support: Solar, EXAONE-3.0, CodeLLaMA2, Vicuna, ...
+* New Model support: Solar, EXAONE-3.0, CodeLLaMA2, Vicuna
-* Up to 8k context length (<= 8192) support in models, such as LLaMA 3.1
+* Up to 8k context length support in models, such as LLaMA 3.1
 * Tensor Parallelism support (``tensor_parallel_size <= 8``)
-* Torch 2.4.1 support
+* PyTorch 2.4.1 support
 * Transformers 4.44.2 support
 * Furiosa LLM
     * ArtifactBuilder API and CLI tools (refer to :ref:`ArtifactBuilder`)